 You'll find Meerkats popping up in the snow parks, going around and around the rails and kickers in mobs, enjoying an audience, like they're in the small mammal enclosure at the zoo..
 Most were born after 1990 and, in spite of having Gorilla, Monkey or Bear dads, have adapted the more upright style with low hands using shorter poles for freestyle (see Katie Summerhayes, above).

-Definitely more old school, The Snake is an upright stance with arms held tight to the body, favoured by piste carving ESF teachers and glamorous girls of the Glossy Posse Snow Tribe who only want to put in so much effort when it comes to skiing such as pulling on their tight ski pants and doing blues with just a few wiggles of their hips.
+Definitely more old school, The Snake is an upright stance with arms held tight to the body, favoured by piste carving ESF teachers and glamorous girls of the Glossy Posse Snow Tribe who only want to put in so much effort when it comes to skiing.
+This should only involve the feat of pulling on tight ski pants and doing blues with just a few wiggles of their hips before heading for the deckchair at the nearest mountain restaurant.